dokun1/kitura-safe-lab/README.md

 ## Getting started

 First, clone this repository.
 The `master` branch of this repo is the completed project.
-The `` branch is the starter project for lab completion.
+The `starter` branch is the starter project for lab completion.
 Here's how you can prepare your development environment for either branch.

 ### Setting up the server